yayeetying/PS70/README.md

 # PS70
- Repo for all PS70 related work!
+Documentation for PS70: Introduction to Digital Fabrication